babylonchain/babylon/x/btclightclient/README.md

 ```

 Upon receiving a `MsgInsertHeaders` message, a Babylon node applies the following
-verIfication rules.
+verification rules.
 This is a subset of the BTC
 [protocol](https://en.bitcoin.it/wiki/Protocol_rules#.22block.22_messages) rules:

 - The `headers` list must not be empty.